mehulagg/gitlab_test/doc/development/code_review.md

 Getting your merge request **merged** also requires a maintainer.
 If it requires more than one approval, the last maintainer to review and approve it will also merge it.

+## Meeting the reviewer/maintainer

+Communication happens easier when you personally know who's reviewing the code.
+Inviting the reviewer/maintainer for a coffee chat to get to know them is advised as it breaks the ice and facilitates future communication.

 ### Reviewer roulette

 The [Danger bot](dangerbot.md) randomly picks a reviewer and a maintainer for